 - Food waste is even more important during COVID-19

-“Tracking food waste during any emergency is essential since the status quo has been altered and we want to maintain good business practices,” says Hartman.
+“Tracking food waste during COVID-19 is essential since the status quo has been altered and we want to maintain good business practices,” says Hartman.
 “With changes in patient census, we want to adjust for costs and food waste along with labor as these are our two largest expenses.”

 - There’s more to do